Food Film Festival

 Mondrian London, January - February 2018

-A new annual film festival that recognises the major contribution that food and drink has played in the history of cinema launches for four nights from 29th January 2018.
-The inaugural Food Film Festival is presented under the auspices of the British Museum of Food, which was created by Bompas & Parr and which formally launches in 2018.
+A new annual film festival that recognised the major contribution that food and drink has played in the history of cinema launched for four nights from 29th January 2018.
+The inaugural Food Film Festival was presented under the auspices of the British Museum of Food, which was created by Bompas & Parr and which formally launches in 2018.

-The festival is launching in association with Mondrian London and Curzon Cinemas, which operates a 56-seat cinema in the hotel’s basement.
+The festival was launched in association with Mondrian London and Curzon Cinemas, which operates a 56-seat cinema in the hotel’s basement.

 The Food Film Festival seeks to celebrate food and drink not just as a walk-on part, bit player or prop in many of cinema’s most iconic scenes, but as a major headline star or scene-stealer worthy of critical acclaim.
 This will be the first year that the festival runs and it will be an annual celebration.

-The Food Film Festival will present two feature films per day accompanied by a mini-season of short films produced by Bompas & Parr, alongside themed culinary talks, workshops and events.
-Food and cocktails inspired by the festival will be designed respectively by Bompas & Parr and Mondrian London’s bar experts.
+The 2018 Food Film Festival presented two feature films per day accompanied by a mini-season of short films produced by Bompas & Parr, alongside themed culinary talks, workshops and events.

-This year, the choice of films will be based on the creative approach of four guest curators: Guardian restaurant critic Grace Dent; BAFTA nominated director Jamie Jay Johnson (working with sketch show star Seb Cardinal from television show Cardinal Burns); acclaimed novelist and psycho-gourmet blogger Geoff Nicholson, and Sam Bompas, founder of Bompas & Parr.
+The choice of films were based on the creative approach of four guest curators: Guardian restaurant critic Grace Dent; BAFTA nominated director Jamie Jay Johnson (working with sketch show star Seb Cardinal from television show Cardinal Burns); acclaimed novelist and psycho-gourmet blogger Geoff Nicholson, and Sam Bompas, founder of Bompas & Parr.

 Every year, the festival will also act as a call-to-action for film-makers and creatives to showcase their own food-inspired works in tribute to the curated collection being screened.
 Winners of an open-call competition for short films will earn a place on the festival programme and be celebrated in the exhibition and ancillary features hosted by Bompas & Parr.